dblsBR/dblsBR.github.io/README.md

 I started to work in this project during my M.S. degree with Dr. Kelly Sullivan at the University of Arkansas, and the original idea was for me to work on developing optimal deployment policies for heterogeneous wireless sensor networks (based on reliability, costs, etc.).
 Half way through, after reading a nice paper that introduced a *Dijkstra-like* bi-objective algorithm, we shifted focus and started to develop an optimization-based methodology to estimate the survival signature of a network with two component classes.
 The methodology turned out to be very efficient, flexible, and robust, opening the door for a lot of interesting lines for future investigation.

 **Papers:**
-* **Lopes da Silva, D.B., Sullivan, K.**, _An Optimization-Based Monte Carlo method for Estimating the Two-Terminal Survival Signature of Networks with Two Component Classes_ (_Forthcoming in_ Naval Research Logistics);
+* **Lopes da Silva, D.B., Sullivan, K.**, _An Optimization-Based Monte Carlo method for Estimating the Two-Terminal Survival Signature of Networks with Two Component Classes_ (Naval Research Logistics);
 * Chakrabarty, N., Sullivan, K., **Lopes da Silva, D.B.**, _Time-Based Redeployment of Multiclass Nodes for Reliable Wireless Sensor Network Coverage_ (Under review; revised version submitted in May 2024);

 ### Previous Research Activity: